-We are pleased to share with you the third part of our work on the environmental impact of digital technology: “Implementing digital sufficiency“.
+We are pleased to share with you the third part of our work on the environmental impact of digital technology: “Expanding digital sufficiency“.

 This report is also available in French.
 Click here.

 Our first two reports, “Lean ICT – Towards Digital Sobriety” (2018) and “Climate: the unsustainable impact of online video” (2019), helped us define our vision of the concept of digital sobriety.
 The findings thus established have fueled, notably through the production of figures, an awareness of the importance of the environmental footprint of digital, its worrying increase and the systemic reasons that lead to this situation.